 - Amazon Alexa and Microsoft Cortana

 One of the biggest challenges is to get developers to optimise their apps for an ARM processor.
-Qualcomm says all the apps you need are available, including Office, Dropbox, Spotify, VLC, Netflix, Spotify, Pandora, Hulu, Vudu, Minecraft Asphalt 9 Legends and more.
+Qualcomm says all the apps you need are available, including Office, Dropbox, Spotify, VLC, Netflix, Pandora, Hulu, Vudu, Minecraft, Asphalt 9 Legends and more.

-It pointed out that Chrome and Firefox now supports ARM64 natively and that there's also support for Windows 10 Enterprise, which should make 8cx-based laptops appeal more to business buyers.
+It pointed out that Chrome and Firefox now support ARM64 natively and that there's also support for Windows 10 Enterprise, which should make 8cx-based laptops appeal more to business buyers.
+The company is also working with VPN and anti-virus vendors including McAfee to help deliver security support for enterprise users in particular.